-Please, try to find a precise scientific explanation for how a spinning gyroscope can stay suspended while rotating (precessing) horizontally, and let me know, please.
+If it is so obvious to you, please try to find a precise scientific explanation of how a spinning gyroscope can stay suspended while rotating (precessing) horizontally, or even below horizontal:

 When the spinning gyroscope is rotating (precessing) horizontally, there is no vertical component of its angular momentum to prevent it from falling under the force of gravity.

 If the spinning gyroscope were to be rotating (precessing) horizontally at a high enough angular velocity, then in this new way it could possibly produce enough of vertical angular momentum to keep it suspended horizontally.
 However, this is not the case, because as you can see in the video, its angular velocity is too slow.